 - Little or no progress is being made.
 Teachers will know this because: - They continually assess the children as part of their daily teaching.
-If needed, some children will then be taken for booster sessions as part of a small group or on their own with an adult.
+If needed, some children will then receive additional support as part of a group or on their own with an adult.

-- They meet termly to look at the progress all pupils are making and indentify any who are not making progress or who have made slow progress, so that they can support them. - They will review support and interventions (extra group sessions) every 6-8 weeks to make sure progress is being made. - Some pupils will have an IEP which will be shared with parents, reviewed and renewed regularly. - o School will be alerted by parents with their concerns. - School will be alerted by other professionals working with the child or family outside of school.
+- They meet termly to look at the progress all pupils are making and identify any who are not making progress or who have made slow progress, so that they can support them. - They will review support and interventions regularly to make sure progress is being made. - Some pupils will have an IEP which will be shared with parents, reviewed and renewed regularly. - School will be alerted by parents with their concerns. - School will be alerted by other professionals working with the child or family outside of school.